Beakii/bdodle/README.md

  - [x] Build score component + show counter to new bdodle
  - [x] Build filter tool to assist users
  - [x] Add contribution number to BdodleDropDown
- - [x] Offset animation to reveal each card slowly
- - [ ] Fix AnswerTable validation (Arrows on contri and connection not working correctly)
- - [ ] Fix AnswerTable behaviour to display answers either top or bottom
  - [ ] Add legend at the bottom to give information
+ - [ ] Add task? to change correct answer every 24 hours

+ ## Debug

+ - [x] Fix AnswerTable validation (Arrows on contri and connection not working correctly)
+ - [x] Fix Offset animation to reveal each card slowly
+ - [x] Fix animation to only play once
+ - [ ] Fix AnswerTable behaviour to be scrollable with auto-scroll bottom
  - [ ] Fix and test localstorage + reset times
- - [ ] Add task? to change correct answer every 24 hours
- - [x] Fix styling
+ - [ ] Fix styling